cth1011/world-bank-data-explorer/README.md

 - The app is designed for students ages 11 to 13, so the interface prioritizes simplicity and clarity.
 - The World Bank API is assumed to be stable and available.
 Basic error handling is included, but the app does not handle breaking schema changes.
 - Expected traffic is moderate.
-A simple in-memory cache using node-cache is sufficient for now, but future growth may require Redis or edge caching.
+A simple in-memory cache using node-cache is sufficient for now, but future growth may require Redis.

 ### Trade-offs